flower-platform/react-timeline-9001/docs/table-columns.md

 Multiple columns mode:
 * <code>props.groupRenderer</code> is the default renderer of a cell, which may be overridden on a per column basis.
 The default value of <code>props.groupRenderer</code> is <code>DefaultGroupRenderer</code> that renders <code>column.labelProperty</code> from group.
-* <code>column.cellRenderer</code> is the costm renderer for a cell.
+* <code>column.cellRenderer</code> is the custom renderer for a cell.
 It can be a React element or a function/class component.

 * <code>props.groupRenderer</code> is the default renderer of a cell, which may be overridden on a per column basis.
 The default value of <code>props.groupRenderer</code> is <code>DefaultGroupRenderer</code> that renders <code>column.labelProperty</code> from group.